nirikanti/Yammer-User-Engagement-Analysis/README.md

 # Yammer-User-Engagement-Analysis
 Data Analysis Case Study  using SQL and Excel to Analyze user engagement

+### Project Overview
+This Project Analyse user engagement activity on yammer to understand how users interact with the platform across different countries and device.

 The Project Has Three Different data sets names yammer_user contain user registration details , yammer_event contains user event engagement and yammer_email contails email information .

-### Project Objective
-Analysis User Engagement Pattern Across Counties and Device.

 ## Tools Used
 SQL